Tornado outbreak sequence of May 3–11, 2003: Overview

-Meteorological synopsis
+May 3

 On April 30, meteorologists at the Storm Prediction Center (SPC) noted the likelihood of a major tornado outbreak across a large area of the Central and Eastern United States for the period of May 2–6.
 Ahead of the most active day, the SPC issued a rare high-risk outlook for severe weather across eastern Oklahoma, eastern Kansas, western Missouri, and northwestern Arkansas.
 A total of 127 severe weather watches and 4,050 warnings (2,960 severe thunderstorm and 1,090 tornado) were issued from May 4.
 Of the watches, 25 were classified as Particularly Dangerous Situations, a type of watch reserved for the most life-threatening events.
 The issuance of such watches resulted in an average lead-time of 2 hours and 3 minutes for fatal tornadoes.
 Seven of the eight fatal tornadoes occurred within a high-risk outlook area, with the eighth just outside in a moderate-risk area.
 An average of 12 watches were issued each day; May 6, 8, and 10 saw more than 20 each.
 Watches were continuously in effect from 16:40 UTC on May 4 through 12:00 UTC on May 9.
 May 6 saw the greatest number of advisories with a record 921 warnings.
 The SPC and the National Weather Services offices in Kansas City, Springfield, Memphis, Paducah, and Oklahoma City received a letter of praise signed by 11 members of the United States House Committee on Science, Space, and Technology commending their high-quality service during the event.
 Furthermore, the SPC webpage received an average of 5.6 million views per day during the outbreak.